 If previous owners of the same parcel also acquiesced to a particular boundary line, their period of acquiescence can be added to or “tacked” onto the current owners’ period of acquiescence to establish the required 15 years.

 The second theory is acquiescence after a dispute and agreement, also called the doctrine of practical location.
 When adjoining property owners have a boundary line dispute, but resolve it by express or implied agreement that sets a particular line as the boundary, that line becomes the true boundary if they treat it as such over time.
-Practical location depends on the actions of the parties, not on whether the acquiescence lasts 15 years, so that length of time must not necessarily be reached under this theory.
+Practical location depends on the actions of the parties, not on whether the acquiescence lasts 15 years, so that length of time, the statute of limitations, must not necessarily be reached under this theory.

 Acquiescence arising from an intention to deed to a marked boundary is the final theory.
 When a boundary line has been treated by adjoining parties as the true line over a significant time period, when one of the involved parcels is deeded to another party, it is presumed that the grantor means to transfer the land from that recognized boundary line.
 The acquiesced line continues to be the one intended to be recognized in future transfers.